 \section{Boundary dual to holographic correlations from reflected entropy}

-In this section, inspired by holographic correlation measures, we again map them back to boundary quantities by making use of another duality between EWCS and a half of reflected entropy, defined in \ref{eq:reflected entropy}.
+In this section, inspired by holographic correlation measures, we map our correlation measures back to boundary quantities by making use of another duality between EWCS and a half of reflected entropy, defined in \ref{eq:reflected entropy}.
 We define reflected correlation measures by making the following replacement:

 The reflected correlation measures not only match with the original correlation measures for holographic/random states, but also provide well-defined, computable quantities in any quantum systems away from the holographic regime.
 Notably, they are free of complex optimizations that the original measures have.